Reconstructing inflation in a generalized Rastall theory of gravity: Introduction

 \section{Introduction}

-The early universe underwent a brief phase of accelerated expansion known as the inflationary epoch or simply inflation \cite{Starobinsky:1980te,Guth:1980zm}.
+According to the theory of cosmic inflation, the early universe underwent a brief phase characterized by accelerated expansion \cite{Starobinsky:1980te,Guth:1980zm}.
 Originally proposed to address several unresolved issues within the standard hot Big Bang paradigm, such as the horizon, flatness, and monopole problems, inflation also offers a compelling mechanism for the generation of primordial density perturbations.
 These perturbations are the seeds of the large-scale structure (LSS) observed today \cite{Mukhanov:1981xt,Hawking:1982cz}, and they account for the anisotropies detected in cosmic microwave background radiation (CMB) \cite{Guth:1982ec}.

 Among the various inflationary scenarios developed to explain the dynamics of the early universe, considerable attention has been given to models that extend Einstein’s general relativity.
 These extensions often involve generalized Lagrangian densities or actions that go beyond the standard Einstein–Hilbert action, thereby modifying the equations of motion and, consequently, the inflationary phase.
 However, an alternative approach to modifying gravitational theory is through a reformulation of the conservation law of the energy–momentum tensor.
 Unlike general relativity, where the energy–momentum tensor is covariantly conserved, these models typically allow for a non-vanishing divergence while still preserving a minimal coupling between matter and spacetime geometry.